ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.0.28 =
+* Fix to category drop-down list so that it does not show excluded categories when showing one category at a time

 = 6.0.27 =
 * Fixes to tools such as duplicate checker and thumbnail generator so they no longer consider trashed links